Dej Snidvongs: Family and education

-He began to study at Praya Singhaseni's wife house, Khunying Hong who was his aunt.
+Dej began to study at his aunt Khunying Hong's house.
 Later in 1906, he attended the Debsirin School.
 Later, he moved to King's College under the Ministry of Justice at Bang Khwang Sub-district, Nonthaburi Province.
 In 1914 he received government scholarships to study in Germany.
 Subsequently, World War I occurred on 4 August 1914 when the Thai government declared war on Germany on 22 July 1917 he was arrested by German government with 4 Thai students, namely Tua Lapanukrom, Term Bunnag, Prachuap Bunnag and Mom Luang Udom Snidvongs.
 Later in 1918 has a revolution in Germany Thai captive students were released.
 Therefore, joined the Siamese Expeditionary Forces together with the Allies invading Germany.
 After the end of the war, he moved to study in Bern, Switzerland in 1919 and was able to take the entrance examination at the University of Bern in the year 1920 and graduated with a Doktorrerum Politicarum (Cum Laude) degree in 1925.
 After that, he traveled to study and research the history of economics and trade between Thailand and the United Kingdom 6 months before returning to Thailand in 1926.

-Dej Snidvongs married with Prayong Snidvongs na Ayudhya in 1928.
+Dej married Prayong Snidvongs na Ayudhya in 1928.
 There are 4 children, Warunyapha Snidvongs na Ayudhya, Phisit Snidvongs na Ayudhya, Manu-seri Snidvongs na Ayudhya and Kasem Snidvongs na Ayudhya.
-He died with lung cancer at Chulalongkorn Hospital on 8 September 1975 at 22.33 hrs at the age of 77 years old.
+He died of lung cancer at Chulalongkorn Hospital on 8 September 1975 at 22.33 hrs at the age of 77 years old.

 Careers

-Dej Snidvongs started the first government service in 1926 as the commissioner of the Department of Commerce's, Minister of Economic Affairs.
+Dej started the first government service in 1926 as the commissioner of the Department of Commerce's, Minister of Economic Affairs.
 In 1935 he was the Permanent Secretary of the Ministry of Agriculture and then in 1942 as Permanent Secretary of the Ministry of Economy and acting in the position of Permanent Secretary of the Ministry of Commerce in the same year.
 In 1949 he was the Governor of the Bank of Thailand.

-For that political position Dej Snidvongs joined with the first constitutional Cabinet of Siam as People's Committee of Siam of Phraya Manopakorn Nititada government in 1932.
+Dej was part of the first constitutional Cabinet of Siam under Phraya Manopakorn Nititada in 1932.
 Later, in the period of Field Marshal Plaek Phibunsongkhram as Prime Minister in 1938, he held the position of Deputy Minister of Agriculture.
 Later in 1974 as Deputy Minister of Economic Affairs in Khuang Aphaiwong government.
 In 1944, he also joined the cabinet by being the Minister of Economic Affairs and joined the government of Khuang Aphaiwong.
 In 1947, he served as Minister of Economic Affairs for a period and in 1948 he was appointed as Minister to the Office of the Prime Minister.

-Important position of Dej Snidvongs is to receive the King Bhumibol Adulyadej appointed as a Privy Councilor on 24 April 1947 and was President of the Privy Council on 18 February 1975 until his death.
+Dej was appointed to the Privy Council of Thailand on 24 April 1947 and was its president from 18 February 1975 until his death.